EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * Retrieve the protocol state using the connection identifier C_V and/or other external information such as the CoAP Token and the 5-tuple.

 * Decrypt and verify COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the AEAD algorithm in the selected cipher suite, K_3, and IV_3.

+* Verify that the unverifed identity of Party U is among the allowed identites for this connection.

 * Verify COSE_Sign1 as defined in Section 4.4 of {{RFC8152}}, using the signature algorithm in the selected cipher suite and the public authentication key of Party U.